-Faculty works submitted through the Open Access Carolina form are made available immediately, with the exception of embargoed content, private content or content that is subject to departmental approval.
+Works submitted through the self-submission forms are made available immediately, with the exception of embargoed content, private content or content that is subject to departmental approval.

 Otherwise, the timeline depends on the size and complexity of the collection.
 CDR staff will first meet with you to find out more about your collection and become more familiar with the materials.
 CDR staff will coordinate preparation of technical data and transfer of the collection.